softwarearchitect817/softwarearchitect817/README.md

 <!--
 **SoftwareArchitect9817/SoftwareArchitect9817** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
-- 🔭 I’m currently working on Game Development.
+- 🔭 I’m currently working on Game.
 - 🌱 I’m currently learning Big Data.
 - 👯 I’m looking to collaborate on DEVSECOPS.
-- 🤔 I’m looking for help with AI/ML and Edge Computing in IoT.
+- 🤔 I’m looking for help with IoT.
-- 💬 Ask me about Web Development.
+- 💬 Ask me about Web.
 - 📫 How to reach me: derekjones9817@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...